saisarath13/Time_Series_Forecasting_Multimodel/README.md

 # Time Series Prediction and Demand Forecasting

 ## Overview
-**Time Series Prediction and Demand Forecasting** is a Flask-based web application designed to forecast future stock prices and demand using advanced deep learning models.
+**Time Series Prediction and Demand Forecasting** is a web application designed to forecast future stock prices and demand using advanced deep learning models.
 It leverages **LSTM** and **RNN** models for time series analysis, and is deployed as an **API endpoint on AWS** for scalable cloud-based execution.

 ---